NREL/HPC/docs/Documentation/Development/Containers/index.md

 ```

 For more specific information on and best practices for using Apptainer on NREL's HPC systems, please refer to its [dedicated documentation page](./apptainer.md).

+#### 5. A more involved Dockerfile example (CUDA 12.4)

+For an example of an image you can build to provide everything needed for CUDA v.12.4, please refer to this [Dockerfile](https://github.com/NREL/HPC/tree/master/docker-examples/cuda-12.4/Dockerfile).

 ### Using Apptainer as build alternatives to Docker